AMNESTY DECODERS FAQ

-Since the launch of the Decoders platform in June 2016, we successfully completed five projects: helping Amnesty improve its Urgent Action campaigns, identifying villages at risk of attacks in remote areas of Darfur in Sudan, digitising a large databank of oil spill investigation reports and images in Nigeria, and finding misogyny and abuse in tweets sent to women in the UK and US, and identifying times of destruction of buildings in Raqqa, Syria by the US-led Coalition; and looking at abuse and misogyny in tweet sent to women politicians in India.
+Since the launch of the Decoders platform in June 2016, we have completed six projects: helping Amnesty improve its Urgent Action campaigns, identifying villages at risk of attacks in remote areas of Darfur in Sudan, digitising a large databank of oil spill investigation reports and images in Nigeria, finding misogyny and abuse in tweets sent to women in the UK and US, and identifying times of destruction of buildings in Raqqa, Syria by the US-led Coalition; and looking at abuse and misogyny in tweet sent to women politicians in India.

 How many Decoders are contributing and who are they?

 Since the launch of the platform, we have had over 53,100 volunteers from 150 countries.
 Collectively, they contributed over 15,000 hours of work, which equates to one person working full time for eight years.

 Decoders are from all walks of life, from young people keen to use the power of technology to make a difference, to people in their 70’s.
 They are altruistic, politically aware, engaged and passionate.
 All they need to participate is an internet connection – they get online training on the tasks and can spend anywhere from a few minutes to hours analysing data.

 Anyone can become a decoder, you don’t need previous knowledge or special equipment.
 All you need is a computer, tablet or phone with an internet connection.
 You don’t need to download any apps, just complete tasks on our website.

 There is no minimum time requirement needed; do as much or as little as you'd like.